 Everything you need to pack for a trip to India

-written by Kristin Amico January 1, 2019
+by Kristin Amico

-On the platform – awash with the smells of rosewater perfume, deep-fried snacks and burning brush in the distance – is when I really start to sweat under the unforgiving midday sun and the weight of all my belongings sinks into my shoulders.
+On the platform – awash with the smells of rosewater perfume, deep-fried snacks and burning brush in the distance – I really start to sweat under the unforgiving midday sun and the weight of all my belongings sinks into my shoulders.
 I consider that perhaps I didn’t need four pairs of shoes or as many tops as I packed.

 Long sleeves to beat the heat

-Loose fitting and breathable clothing
+Loose fitting, breathable clothing

 Dress modestly